cbarkr/blog/content/homelab/v2/part 3.md

   - homelab
 date: 2026-01-04
 ---
 This post serves as an informal playbook to deploy a new machine in my homelab.

+> [!NOTE]
+> See https://github.com/cbarkr/homelab/blob/main/bin/setup.sh for a slightly more formal approach
 ## 1. OS
 1. Download a Debian [live install](https://www.debian.org/CD/live/) image (as I remember the traditional installer being a pain last time) on another machine
 2. Create a live disk (e.g. using Ubuntu's *Startup Disk Creator*)